 Antetokounmpo, Bucks hold off Celtics, 128-123

-MILWAUKEE (AP) — Milwaukee Bucks coach Mike Budenholzer dug into his team after Thursday night’s win.

-Giannis Antetokounmpo had 32 points and 17 rebounds, Khris Middleton scored 23 and the Bucks held off the Boston Celtics 128-123 despite blowing two separate 20-point leads.
+MILWAUKEE — Giannis Antetokounmpo had 32 points and 17 rebounds, Khris Middleton scored 23 and the Milwaukee Bucks held off the Boston Celtics 128-123 on Thursday night.

-“We were up 20 twice and they came back,” Antetokounmpo said. “… We didn’t play the best basketball and how we usually play.
-I was kind of upset after the game.
-We talked in the locker room.
-We talked to one another.
-We were up 20 and we won but we’ve got to play for 48 minutes.

-“Coach Bud came in here and he was steaming hot.
-He was angry and that’s good.
-He doesn’t really care about this game or the next game.
-He cares about how we can get better and how can we be good for 48 minutes.
-That’s what our goal is.”

-Despite the lapses, the NBA-leading Bucks (37-6) extended their winning streak to five games, while Boston lost its second game in as many nights.
+With the victory, the NBA-leading Bucks (37-6) extended their winning streak to five games.

-“It’s a very long season, still,” Celtics guard Kemba Walker said.
-“We got so many games to play.
-When you have losses like this, you just have to learn from it, and I think we will.”

-Walker scored a game-high 40 points to lead Boston, which took the floor without Jaylen Brown.
+Kemba Walker scored a game-high 40 points to lead the Celtics, who took the floor without Jaylen Brown.
 The 6-foot-6 forward suffered a sprained right thumb in a 13-point loss to Detroit on Wednesday.

-Stevens said the training staff will do more tests on Brown’s thumb on Friday.
+Stevens said they will do more tests on Brown’s thumb on Friday.

 Marcus Smart, who started in place of Brown, had 24 points.

-“Coming off a back-to-back night, we knew that it was going to be tough,” Smart said.
-“But we didn’t want to let that be an excuse.
-We just continued to fight and fight until we got to where we wanted.
-We gave ourselves a chance at the end.

-Antetokounmpo, who also had seven assists, recorded his 35th double-double of the season.
+Antetokounmpo, who also had seven assists, had his 35th double-double of the season.

 After trailing by as many as 27, the Celtics outscored Milwaukee 36-22 to pull within 127-123 with 38 seconds to play.
 But Smart missed a 3-pointer and Middleton knocked down one of two free throws to seal the victory.